presnick/ProgramsInformationPeople/_sources/Assignments/ps8.rst

     Finally, in your code file, write unit tests for the good_cards function.
 Make sure you consider edge cases.
 What if ``L`` does not have enough values in the list to get to 21, will the function work correctly?
 What if the sum of the values in ``L`` is exactly 21?
 What if it takes a lot of "cards" to get to 21?
 What if it takes very few values from the input list ``L`` to add up to 21? etc.

     (You may assume that all values in the function's input list ``L`` will be in the range of 1 - 10 and will be integers; you do not need to test for that.
 Here, you should not write tests that deal with bad input to the ``good_cards`` function, only tests that check whether the function will work properly, per the description above, for a variety of different inputs.)

+.. external:: ps7_dyu

+    Complete this week's `Demonstrate Your Understanding <linkhere.linkhere>`_ assignment on Canvas.